How to Fix Slow WiFi Connection

 If the restart didn't help, then resetting the router to factory settings may solve the issue.
 There should be a reset button at the bottom or back of the router, usually it's inside a hole.
 Use a paperclip (or similar object) to push this button and hold it for 15-30 seconds, or until the router reboots.

-All your settings will be reset to factory settings and may fix slow WiFi problem if it was due to a wrongly configured setting.
+All your settings will be reset to factory settings (you’ll even have to set a new WiFi name).
+This may fix slow WiFi problem if it was due to a wrongly configured setting.

 Buy A New Router